MrLuckyGamer/prophuntenhanced/README.md

 ![Prop Hunt: Enhanced Menu](https://i.imgur.com/bXu9yeA.png "Prop Hunt: Enhanced v.15")

 ## Information
-**Version: 15, Revision: H, Release Type: Public**

-Minor Update (*This update will receive occassional updates since the development status are on hiatus.*)

 ## Main gamemode Description
-Prop Hunt: Enhanced is an enhanced version of Classic original **Prop Hunt** Gamemode.
-The gamemode is focused to be always maintained and fully customizable with many things.
-The gamemode also includes several many major changes including the HUD, the code optimisation, Player skins, and other kind of additional features.
+Prop Hunt: Enhanced is an improved version of the classic Prop Hunt Gamemode.
+This gamemode is focused on continuous maintenance and full customisation, offering numerous features.
+It includes significant changes such as an enhanced HUD, code optimisation, player skins, and additional features.

-The gamemode was contributted to the old Classic Prop Hunt as for the fixes on march 2015 update (which completely broken) with the viewmodel fix additions.
-The classic version may no longer maintained anymore.
+This gamemode was contributed to the original Prop Hunt as a fix for the March 2015 update (which completely broke the original version) and includes viewmodel fix additions.
+The classic version may no longer be maintained.

 ## Available Links
 [**Wiki: Help & FAQs**](https://prophuntenhanced.xyz/wiki/index.php)